YilangLiu/yilangliu.github.io/_pages/cv.md

 Research Experience
 ======
-* Summer 2020 - Present: Research Assistant
+* 9/2020 - Present: Research Assistant
   * Carnegie Mellon University
   * Supervisor: Professor Amir Barati Farimani
   * Research included:
     * Humanoid Robot Locomotion Control
       * Modified the humanoid robot URDF file to identify the joints’ index and motion type
       * Parsed the original Motion Capture (Mocap) data from the CMU database and stored joints
       * Created a human skeleton using MuJoCo robot and visualized the motion trajectory in PyBullet